kdarwish00/gallagher-project/README.md

 ## How to run the application

+The calculator can be accessed at [https://meek-pixie-c3ffee.netlify.app}.
 To use this calculator, follow these steps:

 1. Clone this repository to your local machine
 2. Navigate to the project directory in your terminal